-3.2 Top-down representation
+3.2.
+Top-down representation

-Having determined the total costs of electricity production, the sources of those costs, thermodynamic efficiencies, and carbon emissions for the new technologies, we translate this bottom-up information into a top-down representation consistent with EPPA's modeling framework outlined in Section 2.
+Having determined the total costs of delivered electricity, the sources of those costs, thermodynamic efficiencies, and carbon emissions for the new technologies, we translate this bottom-up information into a top-down representation consistent with EPPA's modeling framework outlined in Section 2.
 We adopt the following conventions in translating the cost categories (capital, operations and maintenance, administrative and general, and fuel) into the factors of production found in EPPA (capital, labor, and energy).
 Bottom-up capital and fuel costs are respectively treated as inputs of capital and energy.
 Operations, maintenance, administrative, and general are grouped into labor costs.
-The shares of each input S_m are used as the A_m in the CES production functions, as depicted in Equation 1, and are based upon the percentage that component contributes to the overall cost of the technology.
+The shares of each input S_m are used as the A_m in the CES production functions, as depicted in Eq.
+(1), and are based upon the percentage that component contributes to the overall cost of the technology.
 Having separated out the various cost components, we develop the nesting structure of the CES production functions and subsequently specify substitution elasticities.

-As shown in Figure 1, the top-level substitution of the production function occurs between the capital-labor-energy bundle and a fixed factor resource.
+As shown in Fig. 1 below, the top-level substitution of the production function occurs between the capital-labor-energy bundle and a fixed factor resource.
 The fixed factor resource represents an endogenously specified production input that serves to limit the rate of penetration of a technology.
 In the context of large-scale electricity generating technologies, this may be thought of as an initially limited amount of engineering capacity to build and install new plants or a regulatory process that slows installation.
 The representation of the fixed factor will be discussed at length in Section 5.
-The capital and labor inputs for generation (X{Kgen}, X{Lgen}) and transmission and distribution (X{Ktd}, X{Ltd}) are grouped in the value-added bundle.
+The capital and labor inputs for generation (X{Kgen} , X{Lgen}) and transmission and distribution (X{Ktd} , $X{\rm Ltd}$) are grouped in the value-added bundle.
 This allows substitution between capital and labor and recognizes that transmission and distribution as well as generation are required to deliver a unit of electricity.
-The fuel and sequestration bundle consists of three inputs consumed in fixed proportions (substitution elasticity is zero): fuel with sequestered carbon $(X{Fuel \ \& \ CO2})$, fuel excluding sequestered carbon $(X{Fuel \ \& \ CO2})$, and a capital-labor bundle specific to sequestration (X{Kseq}, X{Lseq}) .
-Ninety percent of the fuel consumed by a generating plant with CCS, $X{Fuel\ ex\ CO2}$, yields CO_2 that is subsequently sequestered.
+The fuel and sequestration bundle consists of three inputs consumed in fixed proportions (substitution elasticity is zero): fuel with sequestered carbon ($X{\text{Fuel ex CO}2}$), fuel excluding sequestered carbon ($X{\text{Fuel and CO}2}$), and a capital-labor bundle specific to sequestration (X{Kseq} , X{Lseq}).
+Ninety percent of the fuel consumed by a generating plant with CCS, X{Fuel ex CO}, yields CO2 that is subsequently sequestered.
 Consumption of this portion of the fuel is not subject to any carbon penalties.
-However, the remaining 10% of the fuel input, $X{Fuel\ \&\ CO2}$, emits CO_2 into the atmosphere that entails carbon penalties if there is a carbon policy in place.
-The nested structure leads to eight separate inputs for capital, fuel, and labor (Kgen, Lgen, Ktd, Ltd, Fuel & CO_2 , Fuel ex.
-CO_2 , Kseq, Lseq).
+However, the remaining 10% of the fuel input, $X{\text{Fuel and CO}}$, emits CO2 into the atmosphere that entails carbon penalties if there is a carbon policy in place.
+The nested structure leads to eight separate inputs for capital, fuel, and labor (Kgen, Lgen, Ktd, Fuel and CO2, Fuel excluding CO2, Kseq, Lseq).